commitspark/graphql-api/README.md

   `updateMyType(id:"aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa", message:"Commit message", data:{...}): MyType`
 * Delete a single entry of a type by ID, e.g.
   `deleteMyType(id:"aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa", message:"Commit message"): { id }`

+## Authenticating with your repository

+Depending on the Git adapter used (see above), an authentication token must be provided.
+See the corresponding adapter README for details.

 # Technical documentation